arenaxr/arena-services-docker/README.md

 3. Modify configuration:

-- Edit hostname and email addresses in [environment.env](environment.env).
+- Edit hostname and email addresses in [.env](.env).
 This should reflect your setup.

 ```bash
 HOSTNAME="full.domain.name.of.your.host"